Back to Research

 • What does the Claude Code hooks documentation say about events?

-The Claude Code hooks documentation describes a broad event surface, including SessionStart, PreToolUse, PermissionRequest, PostToolUse, and Stop.
-That breadth is useful only if the team writes down which events it actually uses in this repo, with each hook answering one question, not three.
+The hooks documentation describes a broad event surface, including SessionStart, PreToolUse, PermissionRequest, PostToolUse, and Stop.
+That breadth helps only if your team writes down which events this repo uses, with each hook answering one question.
+A hook that tries to do three jobs at once is the one nobody will trust later.

 • Where should Claude Code rules live so they survive the first week?

-If a rule matters, it needs a home in the repo: keep global rules short in CLAUDE.md, move task rules into the nearest scoped file, and put repeatable procedures in a SKILL.md.
-Claude then stops dragging old instructions into new work, and reviewers can see which rule applied where.
+In the repo, split by job.
+Keep global facts short in CLAUDE.md, move task rules into the nearest scoped or nested memory file, and put repeatable procedures in a SKILL.md.
+Claude then stops pulling old instructions into unrelated work, and any reviewer can open a pull request and see which rule applied where.

 • How should teams review .mcp.json changes?

-Treat .mcp.json as an integration boundary, not a convenience file: review what the server can reach, what data it can read, and whether the team can explain the blast radius in one sentence.
-Access and sandboxing interact, so connector approval is not a formality.
+Treat .mcp.json as an integration boundary, not a convenience file.
+Review what the server can reach, what data it can read, and whether someone can describe the blast radius in one sentence.
+Access and sandboxing interact, so connector approval is a real decision.
+If nobody can explain the data path, hold the approval.

 • Do more hooks make a Claude Code setup safer?

-No, the cleanest setup is not the most locked-down one: too many hooks slow the loop, and too many scoped files make discovery harder than the old monolith.
-Conventions should reduce surprise, not add ceremony, and a hook should answer one question.
+No. The cleanest setup is rarely the most locked-down one, because too many hooks slow the loop and too many scoped files make rules hard to find.
+Conventions should cut surprise, not add ceremony.
+Keep each hook focused on one question and let the rest stay simple.

 Further reading